Chapter 18:

 ‘I am Ina.
 Human from Earth.
 Nothing spectacular.
 Not Raiona.’

 Mede was deeply lost in thought.
 I looked back to see Celphi slowly losing momentum and slowing down behind us.
-I did not know that he was just gearing up for an attack.

 *ROOOOOAAAAAR*

 A column of invisible waves rippled toward us.
 Mede barely managed to deflect it with a spiral of golden flame.
-His feathers ignited with a different shade of fire.
-Red.
+His feathers ignited with a different shade of fire, red.
 We spun and dove to the ground to avoid more waves.
 Mede answered with a blazing arc of fire.
 It hit Celphi’s whiskers, and it scorched the tips.

 Worst rollercoaster ride ever.
 I would vomit, but I haven’t eaten a thing.